parnika31/parnika31.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 excerpt: ''
 date: 2021-05-03
-venue: 'AAMAS 2021'
+venue: 'AAMAS'
 paperurl: 'https://arxiv.org/pdf/2101.02349'
 imgurl: 'CooperativeNavigation.png'
 show: true
 citation: 'P. Parnika*, Raghuram Bharadwaj Diddigi*, Sai Koti Reddy Danda* and Shalabh Bhatnagar.
 2021.
 Attention Actor-Critic algorithm for Multi-Agent Constrained Co-operative Reinforcement Learning.
 20th International Conference on Autonomous Agents and Multiagent Systems(AAMAS).
-1616-1618.
-(International, Poster presentation)'
+1616-1618.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.